amjjd/rustrast/rustrast-02/README.md

   0000000140001672: 75 EC              jne         0000000140001660
 ```

-This is procesing 256 bits at a time using two calls to `movups`, an SSE instruction.
+This is processing 256 bits at a time using two calls to `movups`, an SSE instruction.
 The inner loop of the version
 that copies 64 bits at a time is similar, but uses two calls to `movdqu` from SSE2:

 ```